John Tallmadge: Biography

 John Tallmadge grew up in northern New Jersey.
 He credits his urban upbringing with instilling in him "a childhood longing for lakes and forests".
 He increasingly experienced the natural world at Dartmouth College and visiting Big Sur and the High Sierra while in the Army.
 Those experiences encouraged him to explore nature writers like Thoreau and John Muir.
 The outdoors complimented the academic work that he was pursuing and he applied his graduate studies in comparative literature to his passion for the outdoors.

-Patricia Hassler stated in a Booklist review that as a young idealist "Tallmadge sought the authenticity, power, and possibility of the wilderness by following the intellectual and physical trails blazed by Henry Thoreau and John Muir... he takes us along on his hikes to the High Sierra, Katahdin, and the Deeps and Canyonlands where, like some knight-errant, he proves himself over and over.
-If his teaching tenure is denied, Tallmadge realizes he has learned nature's lessons: just as water overcomes through nonresistance and the jack pine needs fire to release its seeds, man endures through spirit and faith."

-His studies in nature writing fall under the genre of ecocriticism, a term coined by William Rueckert in 1978, and focus on the works of Thoreau, John Muir, Edward Abbey, and Aldo Leopold, to name just a few.
+His studies in nature writing fall under the genre of ecocriticism, a term coined by William Rueckert in 1978, and focus on the works of Thoreau, John Muir, Edward Abbey, and Aldo Leopold.

 He served in the United States Army in California in the late 1960s in a Russian language program.

 Tallmadge is married.
 He lives with his family in Cincinnati.

-Professional overview
+Career

-Tallmadge graduated from Dartmouth College in 1969 summa cum laude before, as noted on Tallmadge's website, the "Army preempted grad school."
+Tallmadge graduated from Dartmouth College in 1969 before the "Army preempted grad school."
 He received his PhD from Yale University in 1977 in comparative literature.
 He proceeded to teach at Yale, the University of Utah, Carleton College, the Associated Colleges of the Midwest, and Dartmouth College, before settling at TUI.
 He served as a dean there from 1987 to 1992.

-In addition to his academic work at TUI, Tallmadge worked as a consultant in developing curricula at Green Mountain College, University of Kentucky, and Antioch University New England.
+Tallmadge worked as a consultant in developing curricula at Green Mountain College, University of Kentucky, and Antioch University New England.
 He consulted at Concordia College, Chatham College, the Roger Tory Peterson Institute, and the Cincinnati Museum of Natural History and Science.
 He offers workshops on the themes of nature and human values, spirituality, and writing, as well as seminars on personal and professional development for college faculty.
-He also reads and lectures widely on college and university campuses.